-- Advance EE Plan Presentations to SAG Earlier in the Process, if possible: As described above in Section IV, SAG Facilitation planned seven steps for the Planning Process, prior to confidential negotiation meetings.
-Two key steps included an initial presentation by Program Administrators to SAG on preliminary EE Plans with a request for questions and feedback and an updated presentation to SAG on preliminary EE Plans approximately two months later, incorporating initial stakeholder feedback.
+- 1. Advance EE Plan Presentations to Earlier in the Process: As described above in Section E, SAG Facilitation planned six steps for the Planning Process, prior to confidential negotiation meetings.
+Two key steps included an initial presentation by Program Administrators to SAG on preliminary EE Plans with a request for questions and feedback, and an updated presentation to SAG on preliminary EE Plans approximately two months later, incorporating initial stakeholder feedback.
 Initial EE Plan presentations were held in March/April with updated presentations in May/June.
-In the future, it would be beneficial to move up the initial EE Plan presentations by at least one month.
-This change will result in process clarity for stakeholders and may result in parties reaching earlier consensus stipulation agreements. - 2.
+In the future, it would be beneficial to move up the initial EE Plan presentations by at least one month and require all Program Administrators to follow the same process and timeline for presenting EE Plans to SAG.
+These two changes will result in process clarity for stakeholders and earlier consensus stipulation agreements. - 2.
 Establish Common Due Dates for Templates and EE Plan Batch Files: Program Administrators prepared common planning templates and EE Plan "batch files" as support for preliminary and updated EE Plan presentations to SAG.
-In the future, it would be beneficial to require Program Administrators to provide templates and EE Plan batch files on common dates.
-Discussion meetings should be scheduled on a staggered basis across Program Administrators.
-Establishing common due dates for templates and supporting batch files will allow for better coordination and comparison across Program Administrators, where applicable.
-Scheduling staggered discussion meetings will streamline stakeholder review of EE Plan portfolios and allow additional time for meaningful feedback. - 3.
+However, Program Administrators provided this information at different times due to individual planning timelines.
+In the future, it would be beneficial to require Program Administrators to provide templates and EE Plan batch files on the same date.
+This change will streamline stakeholder review of EE Plan portfolios across the state and allow for meaningful comparison, where applicable. - 3.
 Establish Confidentiality Requirements Up-Front; Establish a Form Confidentiality Agreement: Program Administrators should determine at the beginning of a future Planning Process whether Non-Disclosure Agreements ("NDAs") will be required for negotiation meetings with non-financially interested stakeholders and the form of such confidentiality agreements.
-There were meeting delays for negotiations in late spring 2016 due to the time needed for non-financially interested stakeholders to review and sign agreements. - 4.
-Provide Additional Time for Follow-Up Discussion of Stakeholder Proposals: During step 3 of the Planning Process, all stakeholders had an opportunity to present proposals to SAG for Program Administrator consideration, including new program and measure ideas, program changes, and policy proposals.
-Program Administrators also had an opportunity to present ideas to SAG for stakeholder comment.
+There were meeting delays for negotiations in late spring 2016 due to the time needed for non-financially interested stakeholders to review and sign agreements.
+Three Program Administrators requested the execution of confidentiality agreements prior to holding negotiation meetings: Nicor Gas, People Gas North Shore Gas, and Ameren IL.
+It would also be beneficial for Program Administrators to utilize a similar confidentiality agreement, for ease of review and execution by non-financially interested stakeholders. - 4.
+Provide Additional Time for Follow-Up Discussion of Stakeholder Proposals: During step 2 of the Planning Process, stakeholders had an opportunity to present proposals to SAG for Program Administrator consideration, including new program and measure ideas, program changes, and policy proposals.
 Program and measure ideas were presented to SAG during the November and December 2015 meetings.
 Thirteen follow-up small group teleconferences were held to discuss additional questions on proposal ideas.
 During the January 2016 SAG meeting, Program Administrators were asked to respond to each proposal idea, including whether they would or would not incorporate each idea into the EE Plan portfolio, and if not, a rationale as to why not.
-Due to time constraints, Program Administrators only presented high level responses to SAG on stakeholder proposals.
+Due to time constraints, Program

+Administrators only presented high level responses to SAG on stakeholder proposals.
 In the future, it would be beneficial to allow additional time for explanation and follow-up discussion on ideas that were rejected by Program Administrators, including the rationale.